About Kaleo Missions

 Community Ministry

-Kaleo staff serve in each of our cities on a year-round basis.
-In addition to hosting our urban short term mission trips and our interns, they also serve their community in direct ways.
+Kaleo staff serve in each of our cities on a year-round basis, leading or in partnership with local urban churches.
+In addition to hosting our short-term mission trips, they support the church's existing work in the community — coming alongside what God is already doing through local congregations, not running independent ministry.
 Since each of our cities is different and the passions and giftings of our staff are varied, the particular ministry of each Kaleo team is unique.
 However, in each ministry our staff is involved with, our values drive what we do and how we serve.

 Education